longclawshop/longclaw/docs/getting_started/index.rst

 Longclaw integrates tightly with Wagtail, so you should be familiar with developing Wagtail sites before continuing: http://docs.wagtail.io/

+In order to process real payments, you will need to install the client library for your chosen payment backend.
+This will either be:

+- Stripe; ``pip install stripe``
+- Braintree (for braintree and paypal payments); ``pip install braintree``

 Next, you will need to model your catalogue.

 .. toctree::